xemul/cylang/README.md

 with `<-`.

 The `<?` token is used to propagate the "return" one more code block up.
-It evaluates the next token, if it's a NOVALUE or boolean FALSE does nothing, otherwise it acts as `<-` stopping execution of current block and evaluating it's caller into the value.
+It evaluates the next token, if it's an empty value the `<?` does nothing, otherwise it acts as `<-` stopping execution of current block and evaluating it's caller into the value.

 ### Streams